nus-cs2113-AY2021S2/ip/docs/README.md

 Duke is a desktop app for managing tasks, optimized for use via a Command Line Interface (CLI).

+* Table of Contents
+  {:toc}

+## Quick Start

+1. Ensure you have `Java 11` or above installed in your Computer.
+2. Download the latest `ip.jar` from here: [https://github.com/jianningzhuang/ip/releases](https://github.com/jianningzhuang/ip/releases)
+3. Copy the file to the folder you wish to use as the *home folder* for your Duke Task Manager.
+(Your data from the app will be stored in the same *home folder*)
+4. Double-click the file to start Duke.
+5. Refer to **Features** and **Usages** below for details of the commands available.

 ## Features

 ### Add a Task